julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

-The primary research question of my thesis seeks to evaluate the role and impact of LOUD.
-It seeks as well to uncover the depth of LOUD's contribution to cultural heritage and digital humanities, and to some extent explore its potential to reshape the perception and use of Linked Data.
+The main research question of my thesis seeks to situate LOUD within the borader framework of cultural heritage and digital humanities.
+To some extent, I also explore its potential to reshape the perception and use of Linked Data.

-To answer this question, the thesis draws on a blend of theories that together provide an analytical framework.
-Each theory contributes distinct perspectives on how LOUD operates within and impacts socio-technical networks.
+To answer this question, the thesis draws on a blend of theories that together provide a framework.

  -->